csrohit/stm32f1-baremetal/README.md

     ```

 * openocd
     It is an Open On Circuit Debugging tool used to flash and debug arm micro controllers.
-You can install cmake on linux by running command:
+You can install openocd on linux by running command:

    ```bash
    sudo apt install openocd -y
    ```

 * Cortex Debug extension
-    This extension is required to enable debugging for cortex m microcontrollers in vscode.
-Install all the recommendded extension for better experience.
+x`

 ## Project Structure